Mt. Baker – North Ridge

-It’s a long traverse through a maze of crevasses to get to the base of the North Ridge, and once there we’ll select one of two variations onto the ridge proper.
-The lower North Ridge is relatively broad, and depending which line we choose can be 40°+.
+It’s a long traverse through a maze of crevasses on the Coleman Glacier to get to the base of the North Ridge, and once there we’ll select one of two variations onto the ridge proper.
 At around 9000’ the ridge narrows and steepens.
 Above this point is the defining feature of the route, a 65-70° step of alpine ice, which we climb in 2-3 pitches (longer late season).
-From here it’s sustained 50° snow and ice – dramatic exposure in an unbelievable setting.
-We cross the big crevasse at the top of the ridge and from here it’s a short walk to the summit.
+From here it’s sustained 45-50° snow and ice offering dramatic exposure in an unbelievable setting.
+Once we top out on the route it’s a short walk to the summit.

 On top we’ll snap a couple summit photos, take a short break, and prepare for our descent.
 Rather than down climb the steep terrain of the North Ridge we’ll return to camp via the Coleman-Deming route.